jaalto/project--shell-script-performance-and-portability/SHELL-SCRIPT-CODING-STYLE.md

 - Use 4 spaces for indentation.

 - Assume GNU utilities.
-Use readable GNU
-  `--long` options where possible.
-  Note: The GNU utilies are
-  optimized for speed.
+Use readable `--long` options where possible.
+Rationale: GNU utilities are generally optimized for speed.
+Using `--long` options makes scripts easier to read and maintain.

 - Prefer `"$quoted"` variables.